Doubtfull/Link-List/README.md

 # Link-List

 ## Description
 Link-List is a simple browser extension that lets you store and manage website links in one place.
-You can save a link by pasting it into the input box or use the “ave Tab button to store the URL of your current tab.
+You can save a link by pasting it into the input box or use the Save Tab button to store the URL of your current tab.
 Links are listed in a clean interface so you can revisit them later.
 You can also remove all saved links with a single click using the Delete All button.

 ## Installation
 1. Download the project files.